faizal1306/restweb/README.md

-# Ex.07 Restaurant Website
+# Ex.07 Restuarant Website
 ## Date:

 ## AIM:
-To develop a static Restaurant website to display the food items and services provided by them.
+To develop a static Resturant website to display the menu and services provided by the resturant.

 ## DESIGN STEPS: